The cookies law (under the EU e-Privacy Directive 2002/58) will hit websites and mobile apps etc very soon - and already has, in many countries.

 Meanwhile, here's Google's privacy troubleshooter form and AdSense's support form for those who'd like to fill it in!

-17. But third party analytics cookies and advertising cookies are very common, help?!
+(I'm not engaging in arguments about whether Google Analytics cookies are technically first or third party cookies.
+I use "third party" here when referring to code a site owner adds to their site, ie widgets and the like, that originates from and is controlled by a third party.) - But third party analytics cookies and advertising cookies are very common, help?!
 Analytics cookies and advertising cookies are not "strictly necessary" to deliver the content to users, according to most regulators' interpretation, and the ICO recently confirmed this view.
 Even if you consider analytics essential to improve your site, or advertising essential to enable you to provide content to users for free.
 I think bloggers and site owners should be putting pressure on ad networks, analytics providers etc to provide solutions, but any queries I've seen have (with the honourable exception of ShareThis, though I've not seen a solution yet), mostly met with only a continued resounding deafening silence from the providers, even EU ones, or criticisms of the cookie law from providers, rather than actual pro-active solutions.
 Though Google have said (ht) that they'll post something about analytics on their Analytics blog.
 I hope, AdSense too!
 I'll discuss all this in a future blog post.

-(Added) CNIL, France's regulator, has at least stated that in France 6 month analytics cookies are exempt on certain conditions, eg notice, easy opt-out mechanisms etc.
+(Added) CNIL, France's regulator, has at least stated that in France 6 month analytics cookies are exempt on certain conditions, eg notice, easy opt-out mechanisms etc. - But, at least all this is better for consumers, right?

 Not necessarily.
 While hopefully any efforts to comply should help raise consumer awareness about cookies, in my personal view the new laws unfortunately won't solve the underlying problems: tracking/targeting without informed consent, and insufficient granularity of user choice.